 If the aggregated IMDNs are supported, a CPM Participating Function MAY aggregate the IMDNs accordingly before delivering them to its own CPM Clients, subject to Service Provider policies.

-When IMDNs are sent to a remote network, the CPM Participating Function SHALL send the IMDN for each individual CPM Chat Message, leaving the target CPM Participating Function to handle them as per its own support and Service Provider policies (i.e. either aggregate them before delivery to clients, or deliver them individually).
+When IMDNs are sent to a remote network, the CPM Participating Function SHALL send the IMDN for each individual CPM Chat Message or CPM File Transfer file, leaving the target CPM Participating Function to handle them as per its own support and Service Provider policies (i.e. either aggregate them before delivery to clients, or deliver them individually).

-Editor’s Note: The IMDN handling for File Transfer needs to be added in this section.
+For any error received for MSRP SEND messages sent during the original CPM File Transfer request, the CPM Participating Function SHALL send a SIP MESSAGE with the delivery notification <status> sub-element of “failed” directly to the original sender or of the CPM File Transfer.